 One day we went for a picnic in the region of Guba (northwest).
 No picnic is complete without a samovar steaming nearby.
 Here’s my cousin preparing the mighty vessel for the tea table.

-Here’s a typical scene on the road to the countryside.
+Here’s a typical road scene in the countryside.
 They march along the cars peacefully.
 Took this one on the go.

 On the road to Sheki we also spotted this.